cs1302uga/cs1302-ce20/README.md

    the following functionality to your app:

    * The first button (i.e., the one with [`/resources/zoom-in-50.png`](/resources/zoom-in-50.png))
      should _increase_ the size of the main `ImageView` object by some set amount.
+You will need to consult the API documentation for the [`ImageView`] class to determine the appropriate property to change.

    * The second button (i.e., the one with [`/resources/zoom-out-50.png`](/resources/zoom-out-50.png))
-     should _decrease_ the size of the main `ImageView` object by some set amount.
+     should _decrease_ the size of the main `ImageView` object by some set amount. ou will need to consult the API documentation for the [`ImageView`] class to determine the appropriate property to change.

    * The third button (i.e., the one with [`/resources/actual-size-50.png`](/resources/actual-size-50.png))
      should return the main `ImageView` object to its default size.
-This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays.
+This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays. ou will need to consult the API documentation for the [`ImageView`] class to determine the appropriate property to change.

+   Recommendations:

+   * Instead of writing the zoom in / zoom out logic entirely in separate lambda expressions, write a `private` zoom method that takes your fixed amount as a positive or negative `double` and simply have the lambdas for your event handlers call that method with the appropriate value.
+For example:

+     ```java
+     someButton.setOnAction(e -> zoom(+25));
+     ```

 1. **Recompile before continuing.**
    Also stage and commit your changes.